jgoco/COVID-Booking/README.md

     - Red = fully booked
 3. Highlight today's date
 4. Ordered list of most popular to least popular classes (based on bookings)
-5. Allow patrons to see their past classes
 6. Filter and display classes by category

-### Stretch Requirements:

-1. Allow patrons to rate their past classes
-2. Create a login with passwords and usernames
+7. Create a login with passwords and usernames
     - Log in
     - Log out
     - Forgot password
     - Create account
     - Edit account
     - Delete account

+### Stretch Requirements:

+1. Allow patrons to see their past classes
+2. Allow patrons to rate their past classes
 3. Create a COVID-Passport application
     - Create a third user (government)